tozd/node-reactive-postgres/README.md

 ##### `'start'` event `()`

+Event emitted when reactive query starts successfully.

 ##### `'ready'` event `()`

+Event emitted when all events for initial results data have been emitted.
+Later events are about changes to results data.

 ##### `'refresh'` event `()`

+Event emitted when a refresh has finished and all events for changes to results data as part of one refresh have been emitted.

 ##### `'insert'` event `(row)`

+Event emitted when a new row has been added to the reactive query.
+`row` is provided as an argument.

 ##### `'update'` event `(row, columns)`

+Event emitted when a row has been updated.
+`row` is provided as an argument.
+In `id` mode, `row` contains only the value of the unique column of the row which has been updated.
+In `changed` mode, `row` contains also data for columns which have changed.
+In `full` mode, `row` contains the full updated row, both columns which have changed and those which have not.
+`columns` is a list of columns which have changed.

 ##### `'delete'` event `(row)`

+Event emitted when a row has been deleted. `row` is provided as an argument and contains only the unique column of the row which has been deleted.

 ##### `'error'` event `(error)`

+Event emitted when there is an error at the reactive query level.
+`error` is provided as an argument.

 ##### `'stop'` event `([error])`

+Event emitted when the reactive query stops.
+If it stopped because of an error, the `error` is provided as an argument.

 #### `Readable` stream API